-• Wildlife Search & Rescue for Ages 8-13 (seven year olds ok with older sibling at camp)
+• Wildlife Search & Rescue for Ages 8-13 (seven year olds ok with older sibling at camp) – EIGHT SPACES NOW AVAILABLE AS OF MARCH 10th.

-• Advanced Wilderness Survival with prerequisite of two prior camps for Ages 10-15 (nine year olds ok with older friend/sibling in group)
+• Advanced Wilderness Survival with prerequisite of two prior camps for Ages 10-15 (nine year olds ok with older friend/sibling in group) – TWO SPACES NOW AVAILABLE AS OF MARCH 10th.

 Join us for up to five wonderful camp weeks at Lake Sammamish State Park in Issaquah.
 Camps are lead by our professionally-trained instructors within a hallmark 6-1 student-teacher ratio that’s critical for safe and profound outdoor experiences.